-Deutsche Telekom AG, its subsidiaries and holdings supported by Workplace Services, with certificates as tools of their trade.
+Deutsche Telekom AG provides every employee of Deutsche Telekom AG, its subsidiaries and holdings supported by Workplace Services, with certificates as tools of their trade.

 Since a public certification authority (CA) issues and uses the certificates, compliance with the Terms of Use stated here is required and consent must be given.